jafingerhut/clojure-rte/README.md

 ```

-* `(:or ...)` --- matches any of the given patterns
+* `(:or ...)` --- matches any of the given patterns.

 Example  ---  Takes 0 or more operands.
-Either 0 or more integers, or 1 or more strings
+Either 0 or more integers, or 1 or more strings.

 ```clojure
 (let [rte (rte-compile '(:or (:* integer?) (:+ String)))]